AugustHuangMX/HZDDigitalGarden/content/Zero Sum Game.md

 #Econ/Micro #GameTheory

-A [[Zero-Sum Game]] is a special type of [[Game Theory|game]] where one player's gain is exactly balanced by the losses of other players.
+A [[Zero Sum Game]] is a special type of [[Game Theory|game]] where one player's gain is exactly balanced by the losses of other players.
 In other words, the total benefit to all players in the game adds up to zero.

 A two player [[Zero Sum Game]] is a normal form game where $N=2$ and $u^1(a) = -u^2(a)$